(Part 1 tells the background of a quilt inscribed with many names, and how I started my search for the details of its history.)

 Here's a sad story.
 There are four Eversons named on the quilt - Charles, Georgina, Lucy, and Grace.
 Charles and Georgina are husband and wife.
 They appear on several census forms with their children Lucy and Charles, but never a child or mother or aunt named Grace.
 I finally did find Grace, but only as a death record.
 She was indeed Charles and Georgina's daughter.
 She lived from March 1897 to September 1898.
 I feel that maybe her short life has been given at least a little bit more meaning, by helping with more precise dating of this quilt.
 (Charles was born in 1902, after the quilt was made.)

 Part 3 tells the story of the Phinney, Dyer, and Hersey families.
 Part 4 has general observations on life in the late 1890s.
 Part 5 sums up my research.
 Part 6 shares the first information from librarians and historians in Melrose.
 I've written a little aside about the fun of being able to look at original records online.
 And, since the quilt did initially come to me for repair, and I did eventually stop reading census forms and do the repair work, and wrote up the techniques and choices involved.
 And then I went back to the research, and continued to find lots of great information.
 And also, a summary on the occasion of the exhibit about the quilt, December 2018, in Melrose.
 After the events, I described the homecoming experience and the exhibits, and wrote about the little quilt I made that was inspired by the historical quilt.
-And a set of summaries of the data and stories that brought the quilt to life.
+A set of summaries of the data and stories that brought the quilt to life.
+And a very astonishing coincidence with another quilt and a family tree.